lynnfaraday/aresmush.com/_root/tutorials/code/replacing-fs3.md

 ## Customizing Chargen

 The Chargen plugin is designed to be generic.
-There's nothing FS3-specific about it other than a step in chargen referencing the FS3 "abilities" and "sheet" help files.
-You may need to customize the steps of chargen to accommodate your new commands.
+You'll just need to customize the steps of chargen to remove references to the FS3 help files and add ones for your new commands.
 See [Customizing the Chargen Plugin](/tutorials/config/chargen) for details.

 ## Creating Your Own System

 The real work, of course, is in creating a plugin for your new skill system to replace FS3.
 The [Creating a Plugin Tutorial](/tutorials/code/create-plugin) is a good starting point.
 It walks you through the creating of a simple 'traits' plugin (similar to what one might find on a comic book game).
+From there you can build up to something more advanced.

 Feel free to [ask for help](/feedback).
 I want Ares to enable many kinds of games, not just FS3 ones.